 Dip Your Toes in the Sand

 You can’t go wrong with a visit to the beach!
 Grab takeout from one of our amazing Pure Ludington restaurants and enjoy it at one of our local parks.
 Many establishments offer to-go food that is easily transportable, and the white-sand beaches in Ludington are an impeccable place to spend an afternoon or watch an evening sunset.
 And don’t forget a stop at House of Flavors for a memorable and tasty ice cream cone!

 The holiday will end with a bang with the July 4 fireworks over Lake Michigan at dusk.
 They are viewable from just about any beach in Ludington, but a popular place to land is Stearns Park Beach.
 What’s more, the SS Badger offers a shoreline cruise during the evening hours, but tickets sell out quickly.
 Reserve yours at ssbadger.com.

 The renowned Scottville Clown Band will entertain audiences at the Scottville Clown Bandshell with patriotic tunes in signature clown-band style.
 This holiday-themed event will be held at 7 p.m.
 July 6 at 105 Green St., Scottville.
 The band will also make an appearance in the July 4 grand parade.
 To view the band’s full summer schedule, click here.

 For more events surrounding the holiday weekend, head to our Pure Ludington calendar.
 Share your July 4 weekend photos with us on social media using #PureLudington

-*All COVID-19 restrictions will have expired by July 1.
+*All COVID-19 restrictions expired by July 1.
 The Ludington Area Convention & Visitors Bureau invites you to travel and enjoy local activities safely.